5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 The OpenCore EFI also includes the latest Booter and Kernel patches which make use of macOSes virtualization capabilities (VMM) to spoof a special Board-ID which allows installing and running macOS Big Sur and Monterey with SMBIOS `MacBookPro10,1` for Ivy Bridge CPUs, so you can enjoy the benefits of optimal CPU Power Management *and* System Updates which wouldn't be possible when using the `-no_compat_check` boot arg.
 If you want to know more about how these patches work, [read this](https://github.com/5T33Z0/OC-Little-Translated/tree/main/09_Board-ID_VMM-Spoof).

-:bulb: Although this EFI *might work* with the T430 and the X230, is was not intended for these ThinkPad models.
+:bulb: Although this EFI *might work* with the T430 and X230, is was not intended for these ThinkPad models.
 So don't misuse issue reports for support requests!
 I will close such "issues" immediately!

 |:warning: Issues related to macOS 12+|
 |:------------------------------------|